109163101120/drive-to-hipchat/README.md

     1. If the file was private last time we saw it, send a HipChat notification
 1. Periodically recreate the changes channel so it doesn't expire

-Now, how drive-hipchat watches the documents of all users in a domain.
+Now, how drive-to-hipchat watches the documents of all users in a domain.

 1. Use the [admin directory API](https://developers.google.com/admin-sdk/directory/v1/reference/users/list)
    to list all users in the domain